cassvs/amphour-get/README.md

 # amphour-get
-Fetches episodes of the Amp Hour podcast.
+Fetches episodes of the Amp Hour podcast from Libsyn.